Can We be Good Without God?

 - Stephen Law, "Can We Have Morality Without God and Religion?" (pdf)

 - John Arthur, "Morality Without God"

-We began today following up on our discussion from last time, wondering why it is that the religious insist on inserting their views in education.
+Following up on our discussion from last time, we wondered today why it is that the religious insist on inserting their views in education.
 Our example from last time consisted of legal challenges requiring schools teach Intelligent Design as an alternative to Evolutionary Theory, but we also find schools (apparently voluntarily) teaching long-discredited 'abstinence-only' sex education, including our very own Corpus Christi School District.
 After some discussion, I suggested that these moves can be better understood as an insistence that we want students to grow up to be good people, and goodness only derives from God.
 That is, we can only make sense of being good against the backdrop of God's commands; hence the persistent lamentations of God being removed from the curriculum.
-Today we asked, does this make sense?
-That is, does it make any sense to think that being good presupposes God's commands?
+But does it make any sense to think that being good presupposes God's commands?
 Or can we be good without God?

 To be sure, it is a commonplace that if one wants to know what is right or wrong, one goes to consult a religious leader (priest, rabbi, minister, shaman, or what have you.)
 For many religions, doing what is right is a matter of doing just what God wills.

 According to Divine Command Theory (DCT), an action is morally right (either permissible or obligatory) if it accords with God's will.
 Somehow, God's will determines morality.
 God is seen as a lawgiver: We are of course free to chose to follow God's laws, but we certainly ought to follow them.
 This 'ought' is all there is to being good.
 Thus,

 Principles of Divine Command Theory

 A. An action X is morally obligatory iff God commands X.